cop1000/actions-workflow/responses/notify.md

-By now, you must be getting pretty tired of digging into the Actions tab to get the deployment URL.
+We don't always have to dig into the Actions tab to get the deployment URL, though.
 One of the best things about defining workflows with GitHub Actions is the ability to use multiple services in a single place to make your life easier.

 Let's practice this by sending yourself an SMS notification when a deployment occurs.
 You'll need to create an account on Nexmo for this next step.